morrow/udacity-fsnd-news-log-analysis/README.md

 Creates author / article view using a LEFT JOIN on the authors and articles table:
 ```
 CREATE TEMPORARY VIEW author_article_view AS
-SELECT authors.name as author,
+SELECT authors.name AS author,
-       articles.slug as slug,
+       articles.slug AS slug,
-       articles.title as title
+       articles.title AS title
 FROM articles LEFT JOIN authors
 ON articles.author=authors.id;
 ```